jamesgoldswain/blog/articles/feedback.md

 I sent the email to fifteen people on the client site, these varied between product owners, UX, testers and developers.

-I received ten responses to the Microsoft Form, by default the information it provides is just average time to complete the form, however you can export the responses to Excel which contains timestamps on their completion.
+In total, I received ten responses to the Microsoft Form, by default the information it provides is just average time to complete the form, however you can export the responses to Excel which contains timestamps on their completion.

 My Johari Window app, posts the response to Amazons S3 service, which also stores a timestamp when the S3 object is stored.